 - The Gist: This is a news and current events podcast format with a host and a number of guests.
 The Gist is hosted by Mike Pesca every afternoon as he delivers a breakdown of the most salient news and events from across the world.
 Pesca combines factual reportage and intelligent opinions to dish out the crux of the matter in the most entertaining manner.
 His podcast usually has 3 segments; the comedic opening, the Interview session (with journalists or politicians as guests), and the Spiel, which is a monologue of his insights and opinions.

 - NPR Politics Podcast: On this podcast, they don’t just tell you what happened.
 They tell you why it’s important.
 Yes, that’s their slogan.
-From Washington, NPR combines its best reporters in a bid to provide a wide array of perspectives on the affairs of state.
+From Washington, NPR combines its best reporters in a bid to provide a wide array of perspectives on the affairs of the state.
 This kind of news reporting has become popular as it moves away from the hard, time-driven conventional radio to a more personalized format.

 8. Religion and Spirituality

 This is one very good podcast example that is popular among millions of people around the world.
-The podcasts range from buddhism, christianity and Islam to the vedic practices of ancient India.
+The podcasts range from Buddhism, Christianity, and Islam to the Vedic practices of ancient India.
 In fact, as of February 2020, religion and spirituality podcasts were the most produced around the world with about 6.04 million episodes.

 Religion and Spirituality Podcasts Examples

-- AstroVed’s Astrology Podcast: This is more of spiritual science, linked to the Ancient Indian Vedic era.
+- AstroVed’s Astrology Podcast: This is a more spiritual science, linked to the Ancient Indian Vedic era.
 AstroVed’s podcast is founded on the divine knowledge of several sages from centuries ago, passed on from generation to generation.
 Subject matters range from Moon Phases, Planetary Transits, and Dasa to Bhukti periods.

 9. Health and Fitness